ethrelfall/DRIFT-port/README.md

 Equations in weak form: TBC (or just read the UFL in the script :))

-Sample outputs: these are the three fields halfway through the run of DRIFT-port_dev.py (i.e. at t=400).
+Sample outputs: these are the three fields halfway through the run of DRIFT-port_dev.py (i.e. at t=400).  **Potential confusion: axes switched around so $x$ is vertical.**

 ![v_par](png/v_par_200.png "parallel velocity"))
 ![n](png/n_200.png "density"))